nitoba/point-of-interest/README.md

 4. **Automated Testing**: Unit, integration and end-2-end tests are written to ensure code quality.

-5. **Asynchronous Communication**: Asynchronous communication within a system brings the possibility of making parts communicate through messages, without waiting for an immediate response.

 ## 🎯 Main Features

 - [x] Search registered points of interest